 Joanne Fritz, The Balance Small Business

-According to its own documentation, the CSMSA is not serving the common interests of the sommelier trade, as it is legally bound to.
+According to its own documentation, the Court is not serving the sommelier trade’s common interests, as it is legally bound to.
 It is only spending money to benefit its board of directors and employees.
-In its filings for 2018, the CMSA spent exactly zero dollars to support the sommelier community.
+In its filings for 2018, the Court spent exactly zero dollars to support the sommelier community.

-Do you think it’s time to boycott the CMSA?
-There are several accreditation agencies in the wine trade that offer sommelier certification.
-They offer the exact same level of certification as the Court.
+Do you think it’s time to boycott the CMSa?
+Several accreditation agencies offer sommelier certification.
+They offer the same level of certification as the Court.
 You can check out a comparison chart of the three major wine trade certification bodies.

 Do you think it’s time to boycott the Court of Master Sommeliers?
 Let us know in the comments.